mkazhdan/MoebiusRegistration/README.md

 (1) Computes a conformal parametrization of a water-tight, genus-zero surface to the sphere using Conformalized Mean Curvature Flow <A HREF="http://www.cs.jhu.edu/~misha/MyPapers/SGP12.pdf">[Kazhdan, Solomon, and Ben-Chen, 2012]</A>; (2) cannonically centers the parametrization relative to M&ouml;bius inversions (or, more generally, the low-frequency spherical harmonics); and (3) tessellates the spherical mapping over a regular equirectangular grid.
 </SUMMARY>
 <dt><b>--in</b> &lt;<i>input mesh</i>&gt;</dt>
-<dd> This string is the name of the file from which the point set will be read.<br>
+<dd> This string is the name of the file from which the mesh will be read.<br>
 The file is assumed to be in the <a href="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format.<br>
 </dd>

 <dt>[<b>--out</b> &lt;<i>output triangle mesh</i>&gt;]</dt>
-<dd> This string is the name of the file to which the triangle mesh will be written.<br>
+<dd> This string is the name of the file to which the spherically parametrized mesh will be written.<br>
 The file is written in <a href="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format and will contain vertices with fields "x", "y", "z" (for the original vertex positions), "px", "py", "pz" (for the associated positions on the unit sphere), and "red", "green", "blue" (for the per-vertex colors).
 If the input contains colors, they will be copied to the output.
 Otherwise, colors are assigned using the surface normals.
 </dd>